Monstera Adansonii is a unique variety of flowering plants that belong to the Araceae family.

 Discoloration vs. Variegation

 Discoloration does not equate to variegation.
-Most times, the discoloration that most plant owners misunderstand variegation for is actually a side effect of a disease named Mosaic Virus or malnutrition.
+Most times, the discoloration that most plant owners misunderstand variegation for is a side effect of a disease named Mosaic Virus or malnutrition.

 Causes of Variegation